felixSchober/VSCode-PowerAppsPortal-Extension/README.md

 ### Add new (Web) File

 You can add new web files, new templates and new content snippets.
-For new content snippets, the language is applied by following the language code from the path
+For new content snippets, the language is applied by following the language code from the path.

 ![Add new Web File](https://github.com/felixSchober/VSCode-PowerAppsPortal-Extension/raw/master/readme/02_feature.gif)